-In 1939, Bonnevie proposed the first standard series of 21 epicutaneous patch test antigens in the United States showing nickel to be a prominent allergen.24 Even 76 years later, nickel remains at the top of the sensitizer chart.7 A review of the literature between Loma Linda University (LLU) researchers resulted in the identification of 611 confirmed cases of clinically relevant nickel dermatitis in US children published between 1986 and 2014 in the public medical domain from over 200 provider/centers (eg, ranging from large groups such as the Mayo Clinic and the NACDG to case series and single case reports).
+In 1939, Bonnevie proposed the first standard series of 21 epicutaneous patch test antigens in the United States showing nickel to be a prominent allergen.
+Even 76 years later, nickel remains at the top of the sensitizer chart.
+A review of the literature by Loma Linda University (LLU) researchers resulted in the identification of 611 confirmed cases of clinically relevant nickel dermatitis in US children published between 1986 and 2014 in the public medical domain from over 200 provider/centers (eg, ranging from large groups such as the Mayo Clinic and the NACDG to case series and single case reports).
 Furthermore, the literature review revealed that despite the previous perception that contact dermatitis in children was less prevalent than in adults (which we now know to be a false assumption due to representational underreporting), pediatric patch testing is being performed by a wide range of practitioners from allergists, dentists and general dermatologists to pediatric dermatologists, family medicine and occupational medicine providers.
 Nevertheless, the peer-reviewed literature is incomplete with some states reporting only 1 case, while other states completely missing valuable reported data regarding pediatric nickel ACD (Figure 1).

-As part of the Registry recruitment effort, LLU investigators reached out to medical practices within states which had reported <2 pediatric cases of nickel ACD in the peer-reviewed literature to offer information on the study.
-This process canvassed privateindividual practitioners, group practices and academic institutions, and included providers of various backgrounds physicians, physician assistants (PAs) and registered nurse practitioners (NPs).The findings confirmed that, although a sig-
+As part of the LLU Contact Dermatitis Registry project recruitment effort, LLU investigators reached out to medical practices within states which had reported <2 pediatric cases of nickel ACD in the peer-reviewed literature to offer information on the study.
+This process canvassed private-individual practitioners, group practices and academic institutions, and included providers of various backgrounds - physicians, physician assistants (PAs) and registered nurse practitioners (NPs).
+The findings confirmed that, although a significant amount of nickel dermatitis in children is being clinically seen, the majority of the providers stated that these cases have